polyluxus/runMultiwfn.bash/README.md

        might cause failure.
        I am not sure anymore if this works as intended in version 0.5.0 of this script.

+  - `-k`
+       Keep temporarily created `settings.ini`.

+  - `-Q <ARG>`
+       Which type of job script should be produced.
+       Arguments currently implemented: pbs-gen, bsub-rwth.
+       Mandatory for remote execution, can be set in rc.

+  - `-P <ARG>`
+       Account to project.
+       Automatically selects '-Q bsub-rwth' and remote execution.

+  - `-s`
+       Suppress logging messages of the script.
+       (May be specified multiple times.)

   - `h`
        Prints a short version of the options.